What Dental Treatments Can I Have Done On The NHS?

 If you usually pay for NHS dental treatment then the amount you’ll be charged depends on what treatment you receive.

-- Band 1 (Cost £18.80) – This covers examination, diagnosis and advice.
-If applicable it can also include a scale and polish, X-rays, and a planning for future treatment.
+- Band 1 (Cost £25.80) – This covers examination, diagnosis and advice.
+If applicable it can also include dental treatments such as a scale and polish, X-rays, and a planning for future treatment.